 any contra-indications to the procedure;

-the statement “The users received appropriate training on the conditions to safely use the device”, where relevant.
+the statement “The users received appropriate training on the conditions to safely use the device.”, where relevant.

-In addition, a specific part of this annex shall be designed to record information on the location, the number and the volume of the injections, for each consumer.
+In addition, a specific part of the annex shall be designed to record information on the location, the number and the volume of the injections, for each consumer.
 The manufacturer shall recommend the healthcare professional to fill in this specific part.

 ANNEX V